 Collaboration & Reconciliation

-Windmill is offering substantial benefits & collaboration.
+Zibi is offering substantial benefits & collaboration.

-In engaging the Algonquin Nation(s), our principal message has been: “Everything possible is on the table.”
+In engaging the Algonquin Anishinabe Nation(s), our principal message has been: “Everything possible is on the table.”
 The resulting collaborative benefits program – which continues to evolve as conversations continue – includes investment and ownership that will create economic benefits for generations, entrepreneurial opportunities, jobs, and cultural celebration.
 In this regard, we are driven by two goals:

 We are working to make Zibi an example of reconciliation.